angelaradulescu/rstantutorial/README.md

 * Open 'Stan-BernBeta-Script.R' and run the script for the first dataset.
 * Examine the plot of diagnostic measures.
 Are your chains representative of the posterior?
 * Run the model for the second dataset and compare with the previous estimate.
-Do these estimated posteriors correspond to what you would expect analytically?
+Do these estimated posteriors correspond to what you would expect?
 * Run the model for the first dataset again, this time changing the number of iterations to 50.
 What changes do you notice in your diagnostic measures?

 ### Exercise 2